samuelmoorec/dokku-deployment-guide/README.md

 # Dokku Deployment
-This is a guide for deploying and doing all things Dokku.
-This repo will consist of mutiple markdown files built for helping you learn what Dokku is and how to use this tool.
+This is a series of guides for deploying and maintaining your Capstone project's online presence with Dokku.
+This repo will consist of multiple markdown files built for helping you learn what Dokku is and some key aspects of utilizing it.

 ## Documentation